gbinside/Gbinside_Indexqueue/README.md

 Gbinside_Indexqueue
 ===================

-A module to delegate reindexin in Magento to a external worker via queue
+A module to delegate reindexing in Magento to a external worker via queue